Parking Services Privacy Notice

 Data processor(s) - our cashless (credit/debit card and contactless payments) parking service is provided by IPS Group and Parkmobile.
 When you register with them, you will be asked for your credit or debit card details and your vehicle registration number.
 Your vehicle registration number will be notified to the civil enforcement officer(s) who enforce the area in which you have parked.

 Data sharing - we may share information with the Traffic Penalty Tribunal.
+We may challenge chargeback claims and share your information with debit/credit card companies.
 We may collect your personal information from the DVLA, and share information with enforcement agencies for enforcing parking contraventions or with our agents during the course of debt collection.
 We may ask Kent County Council to provide an authenticated copy of a blue badge where you challenge our [parking] penalty charge notice.
 Your information may also be disclosed to third parties to aid with the detection and prevention of non-criminal acts that are nevertheless unlawful.
 We may also rely on a number of exemptions, which allow us to share information without needing to comply with all the rights and obligations under the Data Protection Act 2018.
-Please refer to the Kent & Medway Information Agreement for further details on our sharing arrangements.
+Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.

 Retention period - we keep your personal information for the minimum period necessary.
 The information outlined in this Privacy Notice will be kept for two years from the date of the file closure unless exceptional circumstances require longer retention eg: a pending court case.
 All information will be held securely and disposed of confidentially.